jchristopher/attachments/readme.txt

 == Changelog ==

+= 3.3 =
+* Added a `search()` method to allow searching for Attachments based on their attributes (e.g. attachment ID, post ID, post type, field values, etc.)

 = 3.2 =
 * Added option to disable the Settings screen
 * Added the ability to set a default for fields using the metadata that exists in WordPress.
 Available defaults include: title, caption, alt, and description.
 If set, the metadata for the correlating field will be used as the field default when initially adding an Attachment from the Media modal.
 Only applies to text, textarea, and wysiwyg fields.